-If you live on campus you will have registered with the University doctor when you started the Medical School.
-If you are ill during the course and need to be seen by a doctor, please contact the GP surgery to make an appointment, students are usually seen on campus.
+If you are ill during the course and need to arrange a doctor's appointment, please contact either Crewe GP or Buckingham GP surgery depending on where you are based.
 If you take time off sick, please remember to submit a self-certification form on the first day of your illness.
 For longer-term health issues (physical or mental) that may impact your studies, please get in contact with our Pastoral Lead, Jess Willmore.
 Our Pastoral page has links to the booking system for Pastoral meetings.

 - University of Buckingham Students First

-Students First is the main University support service and is available to all students throughout their time at Buckingham in addition to the Medical School Student Support service.
+Students First is the main University support service and is available to all students throughout their time on the course, in addition to the Medical School Student Support service.
 Students First can help you with information on health promotion, finance, disability advice, counselling services and family welfare.
-The University Doctor surgeries are also held at their offices.
+The Buckingham GP appointments are also normally held at their offices.